LAKE NGOZI MBEYA

 The youngest activity generated a pyroclastic flow that flowed southwards for 10 km.
 Some pyroclastic cones surround the volcano.
 The walls of the caldera are forested, except for segments scoured by landslides and high cliffs that inhibit access to the water.
 The inner caldera

 is forested with Maesa lanceolata, Albizia gummifera, and Hagenia abyssinica, far fewer tree species than neighboring mountains, consistent with the recent geological origin of the volcano.
 The caldera itself is not subjected to hydrothermal activity, but large subaqueous CO2 emissions and local legends of the killing power of the lake indicate the danger of limnic eruptions.
-The lake floor, according to echo sounding, is flat and has no terraces.
+According to echo sounding, the lake floor is flat and has no terraces.

 The Nyakyusa People (an ethnic group in this area of southern Tanzania) say that a shaman called Lwembe was chased from his birth village (Ukwama in the Makete area) to the waters of Lake Ngozi after the people had become weary of the deceptive nature of his magic.
-Once Lwembe became an inhabitant of the waters edge, the local tribes cattle began to disappear.
-It is said that villagers started going missing too if they ventured too close to the waters.
+Once Lwembe became an inhabitant of the water’s edge, the local tribe’s cattle began to disappear.
+It is said that villagers also went missing if they ventured too close to the waters.
 Nyakyusa elders dispelled the area by rolling a huge boulder, which had been placed in the heart of a fire for three days, into the water while casting their spells.
 Since that time, the evil spell on the lake has not returned.

-The most commonly heard myth and folk tale is that of a group of Colonial German soldiers who disposed of treasure in the waters of the lake.
+The most commonly heard myth and folk tale is that of Colonial German soldiers who disposed of treasure in the lake’s waters.
 They put a spell on the lake to protect the gold and hamper any other person’s efforts to reclaim it.
-Some variations of the myth suggest that this caused an emission of poisonous gases (which we now know could be linked to a Limnic eruption), while others claim that there is a twelve-headed snake that protects the treasure and comes out to the surface on sunny days.
+Some variations of the myth suggest that this caused an emission of poisonous gases (which we now know could be linked to a Limnic eruption), while others claim that a twelve-headed snake protects the treasure and comes out to the surface on sunny days.

 Other attractions near Lake Ngozi